How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 └─1234 /usr/bin/qbittorrent-nox

-The templated unit is maintained by the qBittorrent package itself, so you only need a custom override file if you plan to change advanced options such as ExecStart flags or custom environment variables.
+The qBittorrent package maintains the templated unit, so you only need a custom override file if you plan to change advanced options such as ExecStart flags or custom environment variables.

 Ubuntu 22.04’s default repository ships qBittorrent-nox version 4.4.1, which does not include a systemd service file.
 The templated unit was added in version 4.5.2-3.
 If you installed from the default repository on Ubuntu 22.04 without the PPA, create the service file manually.